CAN BE MEDIATED?

 Disputes With or Between Small Businesses

 Going through a divorce is difficult and stressful.
-Even the thought of taking personal issues to trial, let alone the reality of the litigation setting, makes it so much worse.
+The thought of taking personal issues to trial makes it so much worse.
 Trained mediators at NMC work with both parties to resolve their issues in a calm, neutral, confidential setting.
 If there are children involved, the mediation experience paves the way for the cooperative environment necessary to continue as co-parents.

 Parenting Plans/Residential Schedules

 Trained mediators at NMC assist divorced, divorcing and never-married parents in working together to develop a child-centered parenting plan.
-Whether you need to create a new parenting plan, or update your current one, mediation provides a positive, cooperative atmosphere to resolve your issues and move forward, focused on your children.
+Whether you need to create a new parenting plan or update your current one, mediation provides a cooperative atmosphere to resolve your issues and move forward, focused on your children.

 Elder Issues (including Guardianship and Probate)

 The last thing we want is for the last years of our loved ones’ lives to be full of stress, conflict and hurt.
 And when they’re gone from us, what kind of honor do we do their memories if we fight with our siblings over how to distribute the family treasures?
-The courts are there for us if we can’t find another way—but there is another way: it is simple, informal, less expensive and more compassionate.
+The courts are there for us if we can’t find another way—but there is another way.
 The mediation table is a place where everyone involved can sit down to work things out.

 Extended Family Mediation